• Tools

 Resource Operation Description

-Page Update a Page Update an existing WordPress page.
+Page Update a Page Partially update an existing page; only supplied fields are changed.

 Operation Details